nateraluis/luisnatera.com/_posts/2021-04-15-highway-underground.md

 date: 2021-04-15
 permalink: /posts/2021/04/highway-underground/
 tags:
-  - Cities
+  - cities
-  - Mobility
+  - mobility
-  - Technology
+  - technology
 ---

 Last week, The Boring Company gave a sneak peek of the Las Vegas Loop.
 It is a tunnel, a fancy tunnel.
 It can be re-branded in a very Silicon Valley-ish term, but at the end is a tunnel for Teslas.